broglir/pgw-python/README.md

 as described e.g. here https://iopscience.iop.org/article/10.1088/1748-9326/ab4438 or also here https://doi.org/10.1175/JCLI-D-18-0431.1

+## CSCS-users
+If you are a CSCS user the recommended way to use this software is to run the [master_notebook](./master_notebook.ipynb) on https://jupyter.cscs.ch/.
+That notebook contains it's own documentation.

+# General Documentation
 The structure of the repository is built as follows:

 The top level directory contains the central scripts to modify lateral boundary conditions of any regional climate model using imput from a global or regional climate model.